 - To fulfil our administrative, legal and contractual obligations.

 We will not share any information about you with other organisations or people, except in the following situations:

-- To fulfil your request for counselling, coaching or other therapies by referring you to a self-employed counsellor or other practitioner working with us
+We share your information to fulfil your request for counselling, coaching or other therapies by referring you to a self-employed counsellor or other practitioner working with us.